swiftlang/swiftly/RELEASING.md

 # Releasing

-Swiftly and the swiftly-install release script can be released separate from each other.
+Swiftly and the swiftly-install release script have different release schedules and their version numbers do not correspond.
 Below is instructions for releasing each.

 ## Releasing swiftly